dowjones/react-dropdown-tree-select/README.md

   className,    // optional: Additional css class for the node.
 This is helpful to style the nodes your way tagClassName, // optional: Css class for the corresponding tag.
-Use this to add custom style the pill corresponding to the node. actions,      // optional: An array of extra action on the node (such as displaying an info icon or any custom icons/elements)
-  ...           // optional: Any extra properties that you'd like to receive during `onChange` event }
+Use this to add custom style the pill corresponding to the node. actions,      // optional: An array of extra action on the node (such as displaying an info icon or any custom icons/elements) dataset,      // optional: Allows data-* attributes to be set on the node and tag elements ...           // optional: Any extra properties that you'd like to receive during `onChange` event }
 ```